ridoy/weirdo-tetris/README.md

 HTML5 Tetris

 TODO
-- [ ] gotta make it so the rectangle can't rotate
+- [ ] gotta make it so the square can't rotate
 - [x] also adding four virtual rows above for the incoming piece
 - [x] adding a grid
 - [ ] ghost block on the bottom so you can see where your block goes